Download our guide to building an effective literacy program in your district.

 The phrase Science of Reading is everywhere, and that includes a wealth of Science of Reading podcasts readily available to help educators become versed in everything from the latest states passing SOR legislation to the neuroscience behind how the brain learns to read.

-As you shift your district or school’s literacy ecosystem toward the Science of Reading, adding a podcast or three to your playlist is a great way to get up to speed fast.
+As you shift your district or school’s literacy ecosystem toward the Science of Reading, adding a podcast (or three) to your playlist is a great way to get up to speed fast.
 There’s just one question: Of all the podcasts out there, which ones are worth adding to your queue?

 From complete series like Sold A Story: How Teaching Kids to Read Went So Wrong — a podcast about America’s literacy education crisis created by non-profit American Public Media — to single episodes that explore the changes schools need to make in order to ensure their students become fluent readers, here’s a look at some of the best podcasts to make sense of the Science of Reading.